mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    done using :data:`WUNTRACED` option or when the process is being traced (see :manpage:`ptrace(2)`).

-   .. availability:: Unix, not WASI, not Android, not iOS.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. function:: WIFSIGNALED(status)

    Return ``True`` if the process was terminated by a signal, otherwise return ``False``.

-   .. availability:: Unix, not WASI, not Android, not iOS.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. function:: WIFEXITED(status)